 Why choose AXA Schengen Insurance

-The AXA Schengen Europe Travel Insurance offers an extended coverage wherever you travel in the Schengen area or in the wider EU region.
+The AXA Schengen Europe Travel Insurance offers an extended coverage wherever you travel in France, the Schengen area or in the wider EU region.
 It also provides the mandatory insurance certificate needed for a Schengen visa.
-The countries covered include the Schengen area and all European Union countries (UK, Ireland included) + Lichtenstein, San Marino, Andorra, Monaco and Vatican City.
+The countries covered include the Schengen area and all European Union countries (Ireland included) + Lichtenstein, San Marino, Andorra, Monaco and Vatican City.